Spudwick/PiNet/README.md

 $ sudo cp server.crt /etc/mosquitto/certs/
 $ sudo cp server.key /etc/mosquitto/certs/
 ```
-Then, to configure Mosquitto to use TLS, we generate a config file under `/etc/mosquitto/conf.d/` called `mqtt-tls.conf` and add the below to it.
+Then, to configure Mosquitto to use TLS, we generate the config file `/etc/mosquitto/conf.d/mqtt-tls.conf` and add the below to it.
 ```
 port 8883